Logo Futurismo

 Why not make the most out of your day and combine a whale and dolphin-watching trip with a visit to the islet?
 At Futurismo, we have got your back to spend a fun day in the Azores.

 Begin your day aboard one of our boats to explore the wildlife of the Atlantic Ocean.
 There are 28 different species of whales and dolphins wandering around the islands.
-From June to October (when the islet is open), you can still see some of the biggest whales in the world like the blue whale passing by during its migration, but also our resident sperm whales visible every month of the year.
+From June to October (when the islet is open), you can still see some of the biggest whales in the world, like the blue whale, passing by during its migration, but also our resident sperm whales, visible every month of the year.

 Then you will have lunch at a local restaurant, and in the afternoon, we will take you to the islet.
 We even have some snorkels and masks to borrow, but we always recommend that our travellers bring their own for more comfort.
 Spend the afternoon at the islet, relaxing on the beach and watching the colorful fish.

-Sunbathe on the beach
+Sunbathe on the Beach

+Lay your towel down on the rocky ground, around the lagoon, to relax to the sounds of the ocean.
+You can bring a book and enjoy this exceptional scenery to recharge your batteries.
 When the tide is low, another small beach inside the natural pool suddenly appears for some hours.
 This circular sand beach in the crater is also a good spot to sit with your feet in crystal-clear water.
 Plus, it is a super photogenic spot.

 Snorkel